 Finishing my first Ironman was so emotional that I couldn’t stop crying.
 I was so happy.
 I was also surprised at my finish time: 13 hours 59 minutes.

-Yes, as I said, you have to win your age group in one of the qualifying Ironman races.
+Yes.
+You have to win your age group in one of the qualifying Ironman races.
 I did Ironman Canada two years in a row to try to qualify for Kona, but I didn’t quite get there.
 The second time, I would have qualified, but I had three flats in that race.